 Day 1 - 4: Explore the vibrant city of Buenos Aires

 In Buenos Aires you can catch a football game as lively as premier league in England, see people dancing Argentine tango in the streets, and eat great food to your heart's content.
 This remarkably European feeling city is filled with beautiful architecture and lots of boho spots to hang out.

-Most notable neighbourhoods to explore: Recoletta, San Telmo, and Palermo.
-Each was special in their own way and required a day to fully explore.
+Each neighbourhood was special in their own way and required a full day to explore.

-Alvear Rooftop bar for tasty cocktails, people watching and sunset views.
+- Alvear Rooftop: for tasty cocktails, people watching and sunset views.

 Day 5: Arrive in the Uco Valley, Mendoza

 The Uco Valley is considered one of the best sub-regions of Mendoza for wine making.
 Located at a higher altitude, a unique alluvial terroir and extreme day/night temperature differences make for excellent grape growing conditions.
 Vast views of the Andean mountains and smaller crowd make this region perfect for exploring!

 How to get from Buenos Aires to Mendoza